quicwg/base-drafts/draft-ietf-quic-recovery.md

 Time threshold loss detection uses a time threshold to determine how much reordering to tolerate.
-In this document, the threshold is expressed as a fraction of an RTT, but implemenantations MAY experiment with absolute thresholds.
+In this document, the threshold is expressed as a fraction of an RTT, but implementations MAY experiment with absolute thresholds.
 This may be used either as a replacement for a packet reordering threshold or in addition to it.

 When a larger packet is acknowledged, if it was sent more than the threshold after any in flight packets, those packets are immediately declared lost.
-Otherwise, a timer is set for the the reordering threshold minus the time difference between the earliest in flight packet and the largest newly acknowledged packet.
-Note that in some cases the timer could become longer when packets are acknowleged out of order.
+Otherwise, a timer is set for the reordering threshold minus the time difference between the earliest in flight packet and the largest newly acknowledged packet.
+Note that in some cases the timer could become longer when packets are acknowledged out of order.
 The RECOMMENDED time threshold, expressed as a fraction of the round-trip time (kTimeReorderingFraction), is 1/8.

 ### Early Retransmit